noahehall/theBookOfNoah/0current/aws/0networking.md

 ## vpc

 - vpc: isolated network within your aws account in a specific region
+  - as big as a /16 and as small as a /28

 - subnets: a range (subset) of ips within a vpc
   - the larger the cidr, the smaller the number of ips